Microchip-MPLAB-Harmony/reference_apps/apps/sam_l10_xpro/saml10_getting_started/docs/readme.md

   DEBUG USB port to power and debug the SAM L10 Xplained Pro Evaluation Kit
   <img src = "images/hardware_setup.png" width="500" height="470" align="middle">

-## Programming binary/hex file:
+## Programming hex file:
-If you are not interested in installing development tools.
-The pre-built binary/hex file can be programmed to the target
+The pre-built hex file can be programmed by following the below steps

-### Steps to program the hex file using MPLAB X IPE
+### Steps to program the hex file
-- Open MPLAB X IPE
+- Open MPLAB X IDE
+- Close all existing projects in IDE, if any project is opened.
+- Go to File -> Import -> Hex/ELF File
+- In the "Import Image File" window, Step 1 - Create Prebuilt Project, click the "Browse" button to select the prebuilt hex file.
 - Select Device has "ATSAML10E16A"
-- Power the SAM L10 Xplained Pro Evaluation Kit from a Host PC through a Type-A male to Micro-B USB cable connected to Micro-B port
-- Once Power cable is connected, "EDBG" hardware tool is identified as a programmer
-- Browse to hex file (getting_started_hex_file.hex)
+- Ensure the proper tool is selected under "Hardware Tool"
+- Click on "Next" button
+- In the "Import Image File" window, Step 2 - Select Project Name and Folder, select appropriate project name and folder
+- Click on "Finish" button
-- Click on program button.
-The device gets programmed in sometime
+- In MPLAB X IDE, click on "Make and Program Device" Button.
+The device gets programmed in sometime.
 - Follow the steps in "Running the Demo" section below

 ## Programming/Debugging Application Project: